 In 2017, the MDN community started to migrate the compatibility information currently stored on thousands of wiki pages to a machine-readable JSON format in a GitHub repository.
 Having the data available in a structured form enables tools to integrate this information and flag compatibility issues at the point you’re writing code.

-Web content should be compatible with as many browsers as possible.
+Web content should be compatible with as many browsers as possible (a decent website builder will ensure this, if you want something simple.
+And a great web hosting service will alert you to any problems)).
 Compatibility, like accessibility, is an important concern if you wish to avoid excluding people from your website or app.
 However, it is often difficult to tell whether a certain feature works in a given browser.

 Is it supported correctly?
 Does it require a prefix, or is it supported with a non-standard name or behaviour?
 These kinds of questions can quickly multiply.
 Do you research every feature in your code to tell if they are supported enough?
 If your CSS files use more than 200 properties, you will probably start guessing how far back browsers are likely to support your layout.
 Having no real idea about the compatibility of an entire codebase is not ideal.